dollar-org/java-as-script/README.tmpl.md

+${HEADER}

-RelProxy
+RelProxy ${STATE_ALPHA}
 ========
 RelProxy is a simple Java and Groovy hot class reloader for Java and Groovy providing transparent compilation and class reload on the fly, and scripting support and shell of pure Java code.
+This version is a fork of [the original project](https://github.com/jmarranz/relproxy) (see the Historical Section below).

 ```xml